isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-seizing-the-singapore-dream.md

 The third pillar involves Singapore becoming the world's most generative city.
 This means leveraging on technology to promote innovation, sustainability and inclusiveness.
 The sensor networks  being deployed in Singapore will eventually constitute an “Internet of Things” that manages traffic and buildings to reduce  energy  use  and emissions, potentially even allowing for an island-wide driverless car network.

-But there is also the "Internet of People" emerging by which we can geo-locate potential professional partners and tap the expertise of others far more efficiently.
+But there is also the "Internet of People" emerging, by which we can geo-locate potential professional partners and tap the expertise of others far more efficiently.
 Enabling widespread people-centric networks will become even more critical as rates of telecommuting increase in the coming years.
 Broadband connectivity is becoming universal and Singapore's towns are becoming larger and more  robust full-service, mixed-use communities.
 In a generative city, citizen-citizen and citizen-government relations are mediated equally by data and democracy.

 Singapore is widely praised for being a  “living lab”.
 It is using itself  as the site for grand experiments still unfolding at the intersection of technology and governance.
 It is an open economy in a hyper-competitive market and has a delicate balance between domestic and foreign stakeholders.
 Let us not forget, however, that as evidence is gathered, experiments yield results and conclusions.